comeaujoseph/crypto-tracker/README.md

 #### Application logs

 An ELK stack (elasticsearch, kibana, filebeat, and logstash) will be used for application logs.
-We can then use Grafana create alerts for application metrics.
+We can then use Grafana to create visualizations and alerts for application metrics.

 #### Alerting Platforms